Samuel Eliot Morison: Scholar and historian (1913–1941)

-During his time at Harvard, Morison became the last professor to arrive on campus on horseback.
+Returning to Harvard in 1925, it is noteworthy that Morison was the last professor to arrive there on horseback.
 He was chosen to speak at the 300th Anniversary celebration of Harvard in 1936 and a recording of his speech is included as part of the "Harvard Voices" collection.

 In 1938 Morison was elected as an honorary member of the Massachusetts Society of the Cincinnati.

 In 1940, Morison published Portuguese Voyages to America in the Fifteenth Century, a book that presaged his succeeding publications on the explorer, Christopher Columbus.
 In 1941, Morison was named Jonathan Trumbull Professor of American History at Harvard.
 For Admiral of the Ocean Sea (1942), Morison combined his personal interest in sailing with his scholarship by actually sailing to the various places that Columbus explored.
-The Harvard Columbus Expedition, led by Morison and including his wife and Captain John W. McElroy, Herbert F. Hossmer, Jr., Richard S. Colley, Dr. Clifton W. Anderson, Kenneth R. Spear and Richard Spear, left on 28 August 1939 aboard the 147 foot ketch Capitana for the Azores and Lisbon, Portugal from which they sailed on the 45 foot ketch Mary Otis to retrace Columbus' route using manuscripts and records of his voyages reaching Trinidad by way of Cadiz, Madeira, and the Canary Islands.
+The Harvard Columbus Expedition, led by Morison and including his wife and Captain John W. McElroy, Herbert F. Hossmer, Jr., Richard S. Colley, Dr. Clifton W. Anderson, Kenneth R. Spear and Richard Spear, left on 28 August 1939 aboard the 147 foot ketch Capitana for the Azores and Lisbon, Portugal from which they sailed on the 45 foot ketch Mary Otis to retrace Columbus' route using manuscripts and records of his voyages reaching Trinidad by way of Cádiz, Madeira, and the Canary Islands.
 After following the coast of South and Central America the expedition returned to Trinidad on 15 December 1939.
 The expedition returned to New York on 2 February 1940 aboard the United Fruit liner Veragua.
 The book was awarded the Pulitzer Prize in 1943.